M-J-Murray/MAMEToolkit/README.md

 ```

 ## Library Performance Benchmarks with PC Specs
-The development and testing of this toolkit have been completed on an 8-core AMD FX+ CPU along with a 3GB GeForce GTX 1060 GPU.
+The development and testing of this toolkit have been completed on an 8-core AMD FX-8300 3.3GHz CPU along with a 3GB GeForce GTX 1060 GPU.
 With a single random agent, the street fighter environment can be run at 600%+ the normal gameplay speed.
 And For hogwild training with 8 random agents, the environment can be run at 550%+ the normal gameplay speed.

 ## Simple ConvNet Agent